Towards computing the harmonic-measure distribution function for the middle-thirds Cantor set: Introduction

 Computing the $h$-function requires solving a Dirichlet BVP in the domain $\Omega_m$, which is not an easy task since the boundary of the domain consists of the slits $I_1,\ldots,I_m$ and hence the solution of the BVP admits singularities at the slit endpoints.
 Since the Dirichlet BVP is invariant under conformal mapping, one way to overcome such a difficulty is to map the domain $\Omega_m$ onto another domain with a simpler geometry.
 We therefore appeal to the iterative method presented in~\cite{NG18} to numerically compute an unbounded preimage domain $G_m$ bordered by smooth Jordan curves.
 We will summarize the construction of this preimage domain in \S\ref{sec:pre} below.

-The main objective of this paper is to present a fast numerical method towards computing the $h$-function for the middle-thirds Cantor set.
-The method is based on using the BIE to compute the $h$-function in terms of the solution of the BVP~\eqref{eq:bdv-u}.
 Our paper mostly has a potential theoretical flavor and has the following structure.
 In Section 2, we introduce the conformal mapping we use, together with an outline of the BIE with the Neumann kernel.
 When the capture circle passes through the gaps between the slits, the values the $h$-function $h(r)$ takes on are equal to the harmonic measures of the slits enclosed by the capture circle with respect to the domain $\Omega_m$.
 In this case, with the help of a conformal mapping, the BVP~\eqref{eq:bdv-u} will be transformed into an equivalent problem in an unbounded circular domain $G_m$.
 The transformed problem is a particular case of the BVP considered in~\cite{Nvm} and hence it can be solved using the BIE method as in~\cite{Nvm}.
 This will be considered in Section~\ref{sec:step}.
 We calculate the values of $h$-functions associated with slit domains of connectivity $64$ and $1024$ for the basepoint $z_0=-3/2$; and for connectivity $64$ and $2048$ for the basepoint $z_0=0$.
 However, when the capture circle intersects one of the slits, the right-hand side of the BVP~\eqref{eq:bdv-u} becomes discontinuous.
 As in Section~\ref{sec:step}, we use conformal mapping to transform the slit domain $\Omega_m$ onto a circular domain $G_m$, and hence the BVP~\eqref{eq:bdv-u} will be turned into an equivalent problem in $G_m$ whose right-hand side is also discontinuous.
 With the help of two M{\"o}bius mappings, the BVP in $G_m$ can be modified so that it will have a continuous right-hand side.
 The BIE method is then used to solve this modified BVP and to compute the values of the $h$-function $h(r)$.
 This case will be considered in Section~\ref{sec:h-fun}.
 In Section 5, we analyze numerically the behavior of the $h$-function $h(r)$ when $r$ is close to $1$ for the basepoint $z_0=-3/2$; and when $r$ is close to $1/6$ for the basepoint $z_0=0$.
 Section 6 provides our concluding remarks.